ThomasHintz/hintz-os/README.md

 hintz-os
 ========

-A basic OS from scrath
+A basic OS from scratch.